Chicago Food Tours: Better by Bike

 Bikes, Bites & Brews Tour – Westside Foodie Ride

 Hop on two wheels and discover a whole new side of Chicago dining!
-Taste your way through diverse neighborhoods as we explore Chicago’s immigrant history through food.
+On this Chicago culinary tour, taste your way through diverse neighborhoods as we explore Chicago’s immigrant history through food.
 Enjoy the local eateries and unique foods that make Chicago such an amazing and delicious place to live.
 All Food and Beverage samples included in ticket price.
+Tour Chicago by bike with restaurant pit stops along the way!

 On this popular Chicago food tour, you will embark upon an exciting bicycle adventure through our vibrant West Side neighborhoods.
 Inspired by some of the Windy City’s most prominent immigrant communities and original recipes, this tour showcases a fresh perspective of our diverse town.
 Bypass the wait at some of the city’s most popular restaurants and focus on enjoying amazing food and beverages!
-Mexican tlayudas, craft beer, Polish pierogi, gourmet barbeque sandwiches, Swedish liqueur, and rich gourmet chocolate flavor this thirteen mile ride with authentic Chicago style.
-Our enthusiastic tour guides will lead you through an unforgettable afternoon of history and cuisine, sure to make memories that will last a lifetime.
+The best burgers on the planet, craft beer, Polish pierogi, gourmet barbeque sandwiches, Swedish liqueur, and rich gourmet chocolate flavor this thirteen mile ride with authentic Chicago style.
+Our enthusiastic local tour guides will lead you through an unforgettable afternoon of history and cuisine, sure to make memories that will last a lifetime.

 The journey begins at the Bobby’s Bike Hike headquarters, where you’ll meet your fun-loving and safety-conscious tour guide.